Tutorial 3

 We are now finally at the point where we can add annotations to the database.
 Although Korus contains functions for automatically ingesting annotation tables from CSV files or Excel spreadsheets, we shall first try to add annotations manually, as this will give us a better appreciation for the steps involved.

-, specifying the names of the audio files and the within-file offsets (in seconds) of the acoustic signals identified by the acoustic analyst.
+In this example, we are given a CSV file with the two columns filename and call_time, specifying the names of the audio files and the within-file offsets (in seconds) of the acoustic signals identified by the acoustic analyst.

 We shall further assume that the analyst was using version 1 of the annotation taxonomy, and that all the entries in the CSV file are instances of the 'Loud Upcall' (LU) attribute to North Atlantic right whales (NARW).